 Argentina recorded a trade surplus of $1.827 billion up from $414 million in the previous month.
 Exports stood at $7.9 billion up 15.1% YoY and imports at $6.1 billion up 15.8% YoY.
 Contributing most to exports were primary products (+30.4% YoY) and fuel and energy (+21.9%).
 Contributing most to imports were passenger motor vehicles (+94.2%) and fuels and lubricants (+52.9%). source: Instituto Nacional de Estadística y Censos (INDEC)

 Balance of Trade in Argentina averaged 263.16 USD Million from 1957 until 2022, reaching an all time high of 2543.00 USD Million in May of 2009 and a record low of -1495.00 USD Million in November of 2017.
 This page provides the latest reported value for - Argentina Balance of Trade - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Argentina Balance of Trade - data, historical chart, forecasts and calendar of releases - was last updated on November of 2022.

-Balance of Trade in Argentina is expected to be -1900.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Argentina to stand at -1150.00 in 12 months time.
-In the long-term, the Argentina Balance of Trade is projected to trend around -1700.00 USD Million in 2020, according to our econometric models.
+Balance of Trade in Argentina is expected to be 285.00 USD Million by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Argentina Balance of Trade is projected to trend around 1114.00 USD Million in 2023 and -62.00 USD Million in 2024, according to our econometric models.